 Image credit: Game Over | Facebook

-This mammoth new indoor entertainment centre in Oxley has it all—we’re talking a three-level indoor playground filled with slides, tunnels, obstacles and more, a pirate-themed mini golf course, an arcade, laser tag and even a full go kart track for minis (4-6), juniors (7-12) and adults (13+), all under one roof.
-You can opt for a session on just one activity, or combine any number of attractions with one of Game Over’s combo passes.
-Just note, the minimum age here is four, however on the flip side, adults are welcome on the mini golf, arcade, laser tag and go karts.
+This mammoth indoor entertainment centre in Oxley has it all—and we mean that literally.
+From a three-level indoor playground filled with slides, tunnels, obstacles, and more, to their pirate-themed mini golf course, arcade, laser tag, and go kart track for minis (4-6), juniors (7-12), and adults (13+), Game Over is a place where the fun never stops.
+You can opt for a session on just one activity or combine any number of attractions with one of their combo passes.
+Game over?
+The fun is just getting started.

 Revolution Sports Park